jalvesm/fundamental-statistics/README.md

-# Python for fundamentals of statistics!
+# Python for fundamental of statistics!
 This repository contains python codes for some of the fundamentals of statistics subject such as linear regression, Pearson's coefficient, and some others like sample standard deviation and mean.